 The Bridge City Bicycle Co-operative (also referred to as The BCBC and The Community) is a nonprofit, community bicycle repair education and resource co-operative.
 We offer our members nonjudgmental repair space, tools and instruction during business hours (hours on website) by donation, and educational workshops.
 We also offer reconditioned/recycled low cost bikes and parts for sale.
 The BCBC is operated by volunteers; a medley of professionals, students, bike enthusiasts, activists, and other community members who share a love for cycling in Saskatoon.
-Membership is open to all individuals and costs $20 for a year or 2 hours of volunteering during shop hours.
+Membership is open to all individuals and is free for anyone to get.

 Member Rights and Respect Guidelines